Welcome to another exciting author interview!

 11. Who would you love to co write a story with and why?

 A woman I know in the Midwest because she can write stuff that I can’t, which makes sense to collaborate.
+(And yes, Rich, I would be awesome to write a collaborative story with. -H.N.)

 The only thing Jones had been more impressed with than his week-old BMW convertible was himself.
 He had pushed the limits of time and energy, along with the art of negotiation, for three years strictly for his promotion and, more importantly, the car.
 The car was now upside down at the bottom of a small grassy hill off the right shoulder of Route 295 South.
 Jones stood from what seemed a very comfortable seated position in tall grass fifty yards from the car, his car, and stared in amazement to make certain it really was his car with the wheels pointing skyward like a dead turtle on its back.
 The crowd of emergency personnel made it more difficult for him to see the platinum-silver car, but he could think of no other reason why he was where he was.